 THE IMPACTS OF LANDFILLING ORGANIC WASTE

-This anaerobic (oxygen-free) decomposition of organic matter is accompanied in addition by an abundant production of biogas (a mixture containing large quantities of methane, a powerful greenhouse gas), which is why it is important to separate at source in order to treat them in an ecological way.
+This anaerobic decomposition (without oxygen) of organic matter is also accompanied by the production of abundant biogas (a mixture containing large quantities of methane, a powerful greenhouse gas), which is why it is important to separate it at the source in order to treat it in an environmentally friendly manner.

-Vermicomposting is a solution for those who wish to reduce a good part of their household waste by transforming organic matter (food or garden waste) into compost.
-It is an innovative composting method that is particularly suitable for apartments, because it takes up little space and is odorless.
+Vermicomposting is a solution for those who wish to reduce a large part of their household waste by transforming organic matter (food or garden waste) into compost.
+It is an innovative composting method that is particularly suited to apartments, as it takes up little space and is odorless.

-The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, eggshells, cardboard boxes, etc.) and worms.
+The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, egg shells, cardboard, etc.) and worms.

-The bins must be opaque to keep the darkness necessary for the earthworms and have holes to let them pass.
-These "composting worms" will digest organic waste several times and gradually transform them into ready compost to enrich houseplants or to use in the garden.
+The bins must be opaque to keep the darkness necessary for the earthworms and have holes to let them through.
+These "composting worms" will digest the organic waste several times and transform it little by little into compost ready to enrich indoor plants or to use in the garden.

-They also produce a "lombrithé" which can be diluted in water to create an excellent liquid fertilizer for plants.
+They also produce an "wormhole" that can be diluted with water to create an excellent liquid fertilizer for plants.